cai-lw/KBGAN/README.md

 * PyYAML
 * nvidia-smi

+**PyTorch 0.2.0 is REQUIRED**.
+Because PyTorch is not backward compatible, **newer versions will NOT work**.
+We understand that 0.2.0 is outdated, but we currently have no schedule of adding support to newer PyTorch versions.

 ## Usage
 1. Unzip `data.zip`.
 2. Pretrain: `python3 pretrain.py --config=config_<dataset_name>.yaml --pretrain_config=<model_name>` (this will generate a pretrained model file)